 One of those dreams is the book I’ll begin writing tomorrow, Chosen.
 I can’t wait to put fingertips to keyboard on this environmental apocalypse novel.
 I haven’t written one of these before and I’m looking forward to the challenge.

 The other I just finished writing the proposal for this evening, and I’m really excited about it too.
 That’s an actual sci-fi, something I’ve never attempted.
 But it was so vividly clear in my dream, I can see how most of it plays out already.

 And then…for some reason I started thinking about my favorite novels as a child.
 I loved the whimsical ones, the ones that made me laugh even as they made me think.
 I loved sincere and well crafted absurdity.
 And that led me into wondering if I could write what I loved so much as a child.
-The Afterlife, Inc series was a good start (and the second one, Fury’s Choice, is available now at ).
+The Afterlife, Inc series was a good start (and the second one, Fury’s Choice, is available now at this fine retailer).
 But I want to take it a step further into the Robert Asprin/Terry Pratchett zone (not that I’ll ever be that good, but a girl has to aspire, right?), so in this one, the princess butch isn’t locked away in the tower as much as she’s locked herself away from the monsters outside.

 I developed aspects of it in my sleep and wrote the particulars down the next day.
 That doesn’t mean they make sense; it simply means I’ve got something to work with.